shabdar-org/StoreImagesInSQLServer/ReadMe.txt

-This is a C# project developed using Visual Studio 2019 Community Edition.
-This project demonstrates how to store/delete image in SQL Server table.
-It uses a simple windows form to display images from database in a data grid.
-It also allows you to upload and store new images in SQL Server database.
-Finally you can also Delete image record from table.
+-This sample demonstrates how to store images in SQL Server database -If somehow you can not use provided FileStore.mdf database then you can generate necessary table using scripts provided in "FileStore.sql" file.
+-Change connection string on both forms to point to correct path for mdf file.
+-For detailed instructions visit -> https://shabdar.org/2021/09/01/store-image-in-sql-server-datab/

 Usage:
 1. Before running, change connection string in Connection String textbox to point to correct path for ImageStore.mdf file.